 This white paper defines an extension to the Internet Printing Protocol (IPP) that supports printing of physical objects by Additive Manufacturing devices such as three-dimensional (3D) printers.
 The attributes and values defined in this document have been prototyped using the CUPS software [CUPS].

-The primary focus of this document is on popular Fused Deposition Modeling (FDM) devices that melt and extrude ABS and PLA filaments in layers to produce a physical, 3D object.
+The primary focus of this document is on popular Fused Deposition Modeling (FDM) devices that melt and extrude ABS and/or PLA filaments in layers to produce a physical, 3D object.
 However, the same attributes can be used for other types of 3D printers that use different methods and materials such as Laser Sintering of powdered materials and curing of liquids using ultraviolet light.

 This document also addresses common Cloud-based issues by extending the IPP Shared Infrastructure Extensions [PWG5100.18], although how such services are provisioned or managed is out of scope.

-This document does not address the larger issue of choosing a common Object Definition Language (ODL) for interoperability, however there are suggested MIME media type names listed in section 5 for several formats in common use as well as strategies for mapping material definitions in the Job Ticket to the ODL content.
+This document does not address the larger issue of choosing a common Object Definition Language (ODL) for interoperability, however there are suggested MIME media type names listed in section 7 for several formats in common use as well as strategies for mapping material definitions in the Job Ticket to the ODL content.

+Previous Solutions

+3D printers are commonly bundled with so-called "slicer" software that converts ODL files into a suitable low-level format (G-code, etc.) for the printer.
+The file produced by the slicer software is then copied to a SD memory card and inserted in a slot on the printer where it can be selected for printing.
+Some printers also support job submission via USB interface, and third-party Cloud solutions often use the USB interface to print jobs received through the Cloud.

+Unfortunately, the USB serial protocol used for 3D printers does not support identification of 3D printers or their capabilities, nor is there a single standard protocol in use during job submission or processing (printing).
+This combined with the use of printer-specific file formats makes direct printing infeasible outside the narrow range of computers supported by the manufacturer, and issue that has plagued 2D printing for years.

 Terminology